wso2/product-app-manager/config/BAM/bamClient/README.txt

 3. Java Runtime Environment

 ---------------------------------------------------------------------------------
-Configuring API Manager
+Configuring Application Manager
 ---------------------------------------------------------------------------------
-To enable API statistics collection you need to configure the following properties in the api-manager.xml file of API Manager.
+To enable API statistics collection you need to configure the following properties in the api-manager.xml file of Application Manager.

     <!--
 	    Enable/Disable the API usage tracker.